adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/b deploying to internet.md

 ![alt text](images/setup-deployment.png)

 - Everything in same node/express-backend that runs in localhost:3001
-  - This is unlike our developemt environment
+  - This is unlike our development environment
 - When browser goes to page, _index.html_ is rendered
 - Which causes browser to fetch production version of React app
 - Once starting, it fetches the json-data from address localhost:3001/api/notes